Simon Jude – Environmental decision making research

-The complex interactions between the environment, infrastructure, and society, and the decision-making challenges and opportunities that they pose, form the basis for my research.
 Many of these issues represent ‘wicked problems’, requiring new approaches to decision-making.
 To address this, my research seeks to develop and evaluate new techniques, tools, and technologies to support improved decision-making.
 This involves working with researchers from a wide range of disciplines, including environmental science, economics, engineering, computing and mathematics, and includes the use of mixed quantiative/qualitative methods and post-normal science approaches.

 My work is highly stakeholder led and inter/transdisciplinary, and broadly focuses on a number of areas:

 Climate risk, adaptation and resilience – Understanding and overcoming risk, adaptation and resilience challenges, including those facing organisations, critical infrastructure operators and communities.
+A key area of interest is the need to understand new forms of green infrastructure in urban and coastal environments.

 Developing urban observatories and living laboratories – Harnessing sensor technologies and analytics to better understand complex urban environments and aid decision-making.